interlay/collateralization-analysis/README.md

       liquidation: 7
       premium_redeem: 14
       safe_mint: 21
+debt:
+  btc: "bitcoin"
+  usd: "dollar"
 collateral:
+  polkadot:
     dot: # coingecko ticker of the token to be analyzed
       name: "polkadot" # coingecko API id of that token
       risk_adjustment:
         liquidity_adjustment: # optional: slippage as decimal for the trade of given size
         depeg_adjustment: # optional: e.g. max historic depeg of that asset or comparable asset
 ```

+In `main.py` you can determine the `NETWORK` (Polkadot or Kusama) for which you want to run the analysis as well as the `DEBT`currency (Bitcoin or USD).

 # Package